5 people eating outside of a red food truck

 Perhaps the most challenging aspect of starting a food truck business is keeping up with the multitude of mobile vending laws and obtaining all the required credentials.
 Each state’s requirements are different, as are each city’s.
 If you plan to drive your truck from one city to another, you will need the appropriate license for each location.

 Before you even think of starting a food truck business it’s important to research local general license and permit requirements to ensure it will be a practical endeavor.
+At the bare minimum, a city may require a basic business license, a health permit, and safety inspection.
+Other cities may require food safety and handling certification and additional permits.

 You’ll also need to look into local food truck laws regarding food handling, parking, and zoning, as well as the inspection process for vehicles and food safety.
 Some cities don’t have food truck laws on the books.
 In this scenario, be cautious before investing your time and money into a business that could be ruled illegal once the local government gets around to regulating the industry.